Graduate Minors

 Master of Public Policy (MPP) with Master of Business Administration (MBA) from Carlson School of Management

-You may begin in either the MPP or MBA program, then enroll in the opposite program in year two, year three is made up of one semester in each program.
+Students must begin in the MPP program for year one, then enroll in the MBA program in year two.
+Year three is made up of one semester in each program.
 With our MPP MBA dual master’s degree program, it is possible to finish both degrees in three years.

 Degree Requirements: MPP

 Forty-five (45) credits are required to complete the MPP degree.
 MPP students will be allowed to apply 12 credits of MBA coursework toward the MPP.
-Students must complete all core courses (23 credits), nine credits in an area of concentration, an internship of 400 hours or more, and a professional (non-thesis) paper.
+Students must complete all core courses (about 23 credits), nine credits in an area of concentration, an internship of 400 hours or more, and a professional paper.

 Degree Requirements: MBA

-As a dual degree student, you must meet all Carlson School of Management requirements: 64 credits (of which 29 are required courses).
+As a dual degree student, you must meet all Carlson School of Management requirements: 64 credits.
 MBA students are allowed to apply 12 credits of MPP coursework toward the MBA.
 Only full-time MBA students can pursue the MPP MBA dual master’s degree.

 Full-time MBA program